 How many posts are available?

 Due to the growing importance of language-learning in Spain in recent years, there has been a significant increase in the number of language assistant posts in the country.
 Undergraduates required to complete a year abroad at a UK university will still be treated as priority candidates, but we also expect to be able to offer a large number of posts to graduates or students of other subjects.

 Many schools in Spain have prominent Content and Language Integrated Learning (CLIL) programmes, in which they teach a variety of subjects in English, including maths, science, history, geography, art, music and physical education.
 These schools often refer to themselves as 'bilingual schools' or as having bilingual departments.
-CLIL programmes are most prominent in the communities of Madrid and Andalucía, where there is a focus on maths and science, but can be found across Spain.
+CLIL programmes are most prominent in the regions of Madrid and Andalucía, where there is a focus on maths and science, but can be found across Spain.
 You should therefore be prepared to help with English activities in a range of subject areas.